 If you can’t find a hardware or outdoor store, don’t forget that you can buy cooking knives at almost any grocery store.
 A small paring knife won’t cost more than a couple dollars.
-Use a discarded piece of cardboard and some duct tape to create a makeshift sheath for safe carry.
+Use a discarded piece of cardboard (from the inside of a roll of toilet paper) and some duct tape to create a makeshift sheath for safe carry.

 If all else fails, stealing a steak knife from a restaurant table is a valid option as well.
 That may be the best option for cruise ship passengers who have to go through a metal detector every time they get back on the ship.
 Take a sharp knife from the dinner table and carry it around with you on your land excursion.
 Dispose of the blade on land before your re-board the ship.
 Grab another knife at dinner to repeat this process for the following day.

 In addition to carrying my Spyderco Salt folder, I also carry a Talonz brand ceramic fixed blade knife.
 I carry this one because it contains absolutely no metal.
 While not quite as sharp or durable as a metal blade, the ceramic knife isn’t detected by metal detectors.